 3. IPE 2001: Reflections in Inter-Professional Care.
 In this final online course, all final-year medical and pharmacy students close the loop in LECOM's IPE curriculum by critically analyzing a memorable IPE learning experience encountered during clinical rotations that left an indelible impression.
 In experiential learning, where students learn through experience, reflection is central.
 In this online course, students first review the IPE Competencies through required readings, videos, and a short quiz.
 Then, students create a reflective analysis paper of the remarkable IPE encounter they experienced by applying the REFLECT rubric, which enables students to understand and reflect upon the importance and process of inter-professional care in collaboration within a variety of health professions students.
-This low-burden, high-impact course is designed to allow all medical and pharmacy students, regardless of campus location, the opportunity to embrace effective IPE and to develop elements of competence in the four Interprofessional Education Collaborative (IPEC) domains.
-Students must pass this senior-level IPE course with a minimum of 80% to pass the host course in which this IPE course is embedded, as listed in the table below:
+This low-burden, high-impact LECOM School of Pharmacy Academic Catalog and Student Handbook 44 course is designed to allow all medical and pharmacy students, regardless of campus location, the opportunity to embrace effective IPE and to develop elements of competence in the four Interprofessional Education Collaborative (IPEC) domains.
+Students must pass the host course in which this IPE course is embedded, as listed in the table below: